melvinhqb/CY-biblioTECH/README.md

 ### Compile CY-biblioTECH

-To compile all the files needed to run the program, please write the following command in your terminal :
+Compile all the files needed to run the program by typing :

     make all